 The vast majority of people claiming that they have food allergy may at worst have a food intolerance.
 Often it seems that the patient has decided to eliminate a food from their diet based on one bad experience.
 For example, someone may eat some cheese, later develop a headache, and then conclude that the cheese is responsible for causing their headache.
 In other cases, people eliminate foods from their diets because of another family member suspects that he or she has a food allergy, or because they have read a magazine article and decided that the symptoms described relating to their own.

 But it is not as difficult to cope with this problem as it may seem.
 All you need is just avoiding restricted ingredients.
 And do not be afraid that the dishes will not be tasty without them.
 There are millions of recipes that prove quite the opposite.
-If you are lack of menu ideas, need the inspiration to start cooking at home or simply looking for the ways to improve your current cooking skills then look no further than SELF UP.
+If you are lack menu ideas, need the inspiration to start cooking at home, or simply looking for ways to improve your current cooking skills then look no further than SELF UP.
 They can teach you literally everything.
-There are diverse cooking parties, private events, vegetarian classes and more.
-This can definitely help to east tasty and healthy food.
+There are diverse cooking parties, private events, vegetarian classes, and more.
+This can definitely help to eat tasty and healthy food.

 Furthermore, 66% of the women who admitted to eliminating foods, also said they had received no information on how to replace the nutrients they were losing and 46% had taken no advice whatsoever about making such wholesale changes to their diet.

 While women are now far more knowledgeable about their own health than in previous years, it seems it is considerable confusion and misinformation regarding nutrition and diet.
 The survey revealed that 90% of women had no idea what that difference between a food allergy and intolerance actually is – although the disparity is enormous and the implications for treatment are completely different.